Who I see

 Hi I'm Gianina,

-I work with children, teens, adults, and families who feel disconnected—from their emotions, their bodies, or each other—and are seeking a more embodied, holistic way to heal and reconnect.
+I work with children, teens, adults, couples and families who feel disconnected—from their emotions, their bodies, or each other—and are seeking a more embodied, holistic way to heal and reconnect.
 Many of my clients come in navigating family conflict, emotional overwhelm, anxiety or trauma.
 I support them through a gentle and creative process that brings curiosity, movement, and deep listening to what the body is holding to help heal relationships to self and others.

 You might be feeling stuck in cycles that don’t serve you—overwhelmed by emotions and triggers, unsure how to connect with your child or partner.
 You might be struggling to create the family dynamic you desire or to feel at home in your own body.
 Perhaps you're a parent navigating the stress of raising a child with big emotions or developmental differences, or a teen trying to understand your identity and feelings.
 You may feel like traditional talk therapy isn’t enough.
 If so, you’re not alone—and you don’t have to figure it out alone.
 I specialize in working with those who are open to creative, body-based healing and who are ready to explore new ways of relating to themselves and others.